AKA2320/OCT_registration_framework/README.md

 3.  **Run the registration script:**

     ```shell
-    python registration_script.py --dirname /path/to/your/data --save-dirname /path/to/save/results [--use-model-x]
+    python registration_script.py
     ```
-    *   The script will process the OCT data and save the registered volumes in the specified save directory.
+    *   The script will process the OCT data and save the registered volumes in the directory specified by the `DATA_SAVE_DIR` parameter in `datapaths.yaml`.
-    *   Refer to the script's help (`python registration_script.py --help`) for more command-line options.
+    *   **Note:** This script relies on the configuration in `datapaths.yaml`.
+To specify different input and output directories or choose whether to use Model X, use the GUI.

 4. **Using the GUI:**
     *   Run the GUI script: